trystan2k/dotfiles/README.md

 The first and easier option to install is just execute the line in a terminal window:

-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/trystan2k/dotfiles/master/install.sh)"`
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/trystan2k/dotfiles/main/install.sh)"`

-This will verify any missing dependency (like Git) and install it (or ask you to install, in MacOS case), create my personal folder, clone this repository inside it and execute the bootstrap script
+This will verify any missing dependency (like Git) and install it (or ask you to install, in MacOS case), create my personal folder, clone this repository inside it, and execute the bootstrap script

-### Option 2 - Clone repo
+### Option 2 - Clone the repo

-Other option is to manually clone this repository and execute the bootstrap script.
+Another option is to manually clone this repository and execute the bootstrap script.

 a.
 Clone repo: `git clone https://github.com/trystan2k/dotfiles.git`